lovyavinayak/AWS-Associate-Solution-Architect-2020/Section 4 High Availability and Scalability ELB and ASG/Section-4.md

 - Horizontal scaling implies distributed systems.
 - This is very common for web applications or modern applications.
 - It’s easy to horizontally scale thanks the cloud offerings such as Amazon EC2.
+- Scaling in or scaling out.
+- Can be achieved via Auto Scaling Group or Load Balancer.